Osmose/snippet-dev-template/README.md

 1. `git clone git://github.com/Osmose/snippet-dev-template.git`
 2. `cd snippet-dev-template`
-  * (Optional) If you don't have Pystache or Fabric installed, or are running inside of a virtualenv,  run `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-3. Create your snippet.
+4. Create your snippet.
    * HTML goes in `content.html`
    * CSS in `styles.css`
+     * You can also create `styles.less` and use LESS CSS if you have the `lessc` command installed.
    * Javascript in `script.js`
    * Images in `images/` (See 'Using Images' below)
 4. `fab build`